acsone/setuptools-odoo/README.rst

 me it was possible to do it using standard Python setup tools and had the idea of the odoo_addons namespace package.

-..
-[1] The weird 99 prefix in the .99.devN scheme is used because .postN are ignored by pip (as `specified in PEP 440 <https://www.python.org/dev/peps/pep-0440/#exclusive-ordered-comparison>`_), and x.y.z.devN is considered anterior to x.y.z.